Kalaitzo/FlyMonitoring/README.md

 This project is an IOT web application developed with <a href=https://deno.land/>Deno</a> and the framework
 <a href=https://fresh.deno.dev/>Fresh</a> that provides monitoring for high security rooms.
 In order to simulate
 some real life scenarios, some virtual sensors have been implemented using
 <a href=https://nodered.org/>Node-RED</a>.
 Also some real sensor data are shown on the website.
-The application is
+Furthermore, in order
+to store the data from the virtual and the real sensors a MongoDB database was deployed on the cloud with the
+<a href=https://www.mongodb.com/atlas>MongoDB Atlas</a> service.
-deployed online using <a href=https://deno.com/deploy>Deno Deploy</a>
+Finally, the application is deployed online using <a href=https://deno.com/deploy>Deno Deploy</a>

 ## Prerequisites